goutomroy/temida_homework/README.md

      - Update column updated_at in tins
      - Parse info and save

-* What is the difference between PL5270103824 and Nip5270103824? -
-you need to parse only digits via regex, so, you can set any NIPSSTEST5270103824 - and system can use only digits for script.
-But in DB you need to save original NIP.

-* Can you please tell me more about is_exist, start_ts, parsing_ts? - 1110101111 - is_exist = False,
-start_ts = NAJSTARSZA DATA WYMAGALNOŚCI W SPRAWIE from site, parsing_ts = current time when parser working. now()

-* Why is the 2nd tins table needed? we can add updated_at field to Source table, is it fine? - we need the second tins table for bulk version.
-Example, when we set some nip in this table 100-200.
-Parser should have command to run bulk. they get for example first 10 records, and try parse it, then updated_at update for current time and in next time we can order it with column update_at

 ### Running the server
 1. I guess you have installed `python3.9`, `docker`, `docker-compose` in your machine.
 2. Download and extract the sourcecode and enter to the folder.
 Then do the following steps.